 About the farm

-When Gavin and his partner moved into a small cabin on the edge of Smithers, he began a garden that supplied much of their household produce.
+When the two moved into a small cabin on the edge of Smithers, Gavin transformed the yard into a garden that supplied much of their household produce.
 Grouse House Farm is an expansion of that space into a home-based market garden serving the Smithers community.

 The farm is intentionally small-scale and low-tech, aimed at keeping things simple to grow as much high-quality food as possible on a small footprint, while prioritizing the well-being of the soil and surrounding ecosystem.